Skip to main content

 In very rare cases, more serious complications may occur due to damage to the bones and other structures that separate the sinuses from the brain.
 These include:

-While it varies from person to person, the recovery time for balloon sinuplasty is typically fast.
+While it varies from person to person, balloon sinuplasty recovery is typically fast.
 Most people can return to work and their normal activities within a few days.

-Here are some things that you can do while recovering:
+Here are some things to keep in mind while recovering:

 • Avoid strenuous activity for about 1 week.

-• Do not blow your nose at all for 24 hours.
+• Don’t blow your nose at all for 24 hours.

 • Sleep with your head elevated to decrease nasal congestion.

-• Go to any scheduled follow-up appointment with your provider.
+• Go to any scheduled follow-up appointment with your healthcare team.

 What medication will I be taking?